 JoJo’s Bizarre Adventure

 JoJo’s Bizarre Adventure, as the name suggests, is a wild ride from start to finish.
-Each series has a new theme song, and new characters, and new weird and wonderful plots.
-The theme songs are all fast-paced, energetic, retro rock-influenced songs.
+Each series has a new theme song, new characters, and weird and wonderful plots.
+The theme songs are all fast-paced, energetic, retro-rock-influenced songs.
 Some feature jazz elements, others metal.
 No matter which series it is, the theme songs perfectly set up the episodes and capture the characters’ personalities.